-As writers we all need help fromresources1 time to time, whether that’s with plots, style, ideas, or simply the mechanics of writing and publishing.
+As writers we all need help from time to time, whether that’s with plots, style, ideas, or simply the mechanics of writing and publishing.
 These are some of the materials, books, blogs, web sites, etc. that have been suggested to me or that I have found and I think are worth passing on.
 I’ll keep adding as I come across new and interesting ones.

 Stephen King – On writing: A Memoir of the Craft.
 I have put this first for reason.
 It’s the most useful thing I’ve read on the art of writing.
 The first part is a short autobiography, the second his thoughts on the whole writing process, style, formatting, vocabulary, grammar, everything.
 A very readable book with loads of simple good advice for the would be writer.